Financial Leverage Index

 - The financial leverage index is a measure of the proportion of the company’s debt compared to equity

 - It is a gauge used to determine how well or poorly a business is utilizing its debts.

-- The formula for financial leverage index requires two variables: return on equity and return on assets.
+- The formula for the financial leverage index requires two variables: return on equity and return on assets.

-- The greater financial leverage index is than one, the more it is doing an impressive job of utilizing its debts and is proportional to how large the return on equity is than the return on assets.
+- The greater the financial leverage index is than one, the more it is doing an impressive job of utilizing its debts and is proportional to how large the return on equity is than the return on assets.